mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-The code will crash if x and y are negative, which can be solved with a simple if statement.
+The code will crash if x+col or y+row are negative, which can be solved with a simple if statement.

-if this code is confusing, I highly recommend practicing loops before continuing.
+if this code is confusing, I highly recommend you stop the tutorial here, and practice writing loops before continuing.
-the programming in this tutorial will get much more conceptually complex beyond this point.
+the programming in this tutorial will get much more conceptually complex beyond this point, and I will not make suggestions for more practice.

 ---